 Early Childhood Education: Support & Intervention

-Special needs are often not apparent to parents and families until a child enters preschool.
-A learning specialist assists all of the Center’s preschool teachers in identifying and working with children with special needs, then coordinates with both teachers and parents on how to best address student learning needs.
+Disabilities are often not apparent to parents and families until a child enters preschool.
+A learning specialist assists all of the Center’s preschool teachers in identifying and working with children with disabilities, then coordinates with both teachers and parents on how to best address student learning needs.
 If a child’s needs are outside the JCCGW’s scope of services, we work together with your family to recommend the very best local programs for your child.

 Inclusion at Camp JCC